wischutz/dockerfiles/README.md

 # dockerfiles

-Dockerfile to build an image of latest kali official release end some tools for pentest.
+Dockerfiles to build images to help to implement containers for different applications.